ucg8j/blog/posts/pragmatic-programmer-review.md

 >Tip 36: Minimise coupling between modules

 ### 🎛 Design for Concurrency
 The book uses the example of making a cocktail and all the tasks that are required from 'open blender' to 'get pink umbrellas'.
 If you analyse all of these tasks, some are dependent on others to complete.
-But many area able to happen in parallel to another task.
+But many tasks are able to happen in parallel to another task.
 Diagrams can help design for concurrency.

 ![](/content/images/2020/design-for-concurrency.svg)